Reminder: Before You Click Submit…

-When you complete a website form and do not type with proper capitalization or check for typos, your inquiry most likely will not be taken as seriously as you desire.
+When you complete a website form and do not type with proper capitalization or check for typos, your question most likely won’t be taken as seriously as you want.
 Think about it.

 But I work on my writing with each keystroke here and in every email I send.
 That’s what professionals do.
 (And that’s why I use Grammarly for everything!)

 Don’t fall into the trap that electronic communications are informal.
 Pros make these efforts regardless of the mode of communication being used.
-Email, forums, discussion threads or texts — no matter.
+Email, forums, discussion threads, or texts — no matter.

 Even if YOU are the Customer

 I use my business email address for everything I do, and I am always cognizant that it represents my business.
 When you are on the customer side of the fence, your business email address still represents your business.
 If you are an irate customer, that will reflect how you communicate when things don’t go your way.

 When upset, especially when upset, you will want to take a deep breath and make sure to type professionally, albeit with a stern tone, while stating facts and details.
 Professionals always do their best to leave emotion out of the message.
 However, you just never know who your customers (current, future, potential) may be.

 Then throw in social media where folk pop off without a thought.
 The last thing you want to see is someone sharing your email while tagging your company because they didn’t appreciate your tone.

 You need to review your form inputs when you complete form inquiries about services or products for your business needs.
 Be sure your name is capitalized correctly, and your email address is correct.